 Vaccine Wastage: reducing vaccine wastage is one of the important agendas of NEPI and staffs at all levels are responsible to closely monitor and report it.
 Health facility monthly reports contain basic information to calculate this indicator.
 Supervisors check the vaccine wastage during their visits and, the importance of reducing wastage rates is emphasised in programme planning at all EPI levels.
-The open vial policy is known and in use for OPV and TT.
+The Multi Dose Vial Policy (MDVP) is known and in use for OPV and TT.
 Pentavalent vaccine has helped alot in vaccinating children as soon as they present themselves to health facilities and wastage was kept just below 5%.
+Though the wastage is expected to increase with the switch to 10 dose pentavalent (DPT-HepB-Hib) vaccine in 2011, it will be kept under the maximun recommended wastage of 25%.
+The MDVP will be part of the refresher trainings in this regards